PushpenderIndia/StoryScape/README.md

 - User can `specify plot` & `characters` of the storyline `or just enter a topic` and it will generate a comic book as per their `comic style` i.e. `Marvel`, `DC`, `Disney Princess`, `Anime` etc.

-- Our platform will utilize `image-to-image transformations` using `Stable Diffusion` or Gen AI models.
+- Our platform will utilize `text-to-image transformations` using `Stable Diffusion`.

-- We will optimize the pipeline to `generate a comic under 30 secs` using `Multithreading` & `Caching database (Redis)`.
+- We will optimize the pipeline to `generate a comic under 30-50 secs` using `Multithreading` & `Caching database (Redis)`.

 ## Features Offered
 - [X] Generate in your favourite comic style i.e. Marvel, DC, etc